Table of Contents

 When puppies are growing up they should not be punished every time they do something wrong.
 A badly beaten dog never learns to obey and will not respond when scolded.
 A dog that has not been punished too much will stop disobeying immediately when spoke to sharply.
 In this way dogs were trained to know the difference between what was allowed and what was not.

 This dog is frequently beaten.
-It is not really sitting
+It is

 When a young dog was old enough to be trained to pull a qamutik, it was added to the team.
 Again, as the dog learns to pull properly it should not be punished severely if the owner wants it to learn to work hard and obey.